polyverse/katacoda-scenarios/polyversepolyscripted-wordpress-v2/attack-wordpress.md

-Now.... let's attack this wordpress!
+Now....
+Let's attack your WordPress site!

-Let's use a well-understood vulnerability from [OWASP](https://www.owasp.org/index.php/Code_Injection).
+To start the hack, we will use a well-known vulnerability from [OWASP](https://www.owasp.org/index.php/Code_Injection):

 ```
 <?php